zenstackhq/zenstack-docs/blog/llm-acl/index.md

 ### Prompt Engineering

-As pretty much all applications involving LLM, the most challenging part is to come up with the right prompts.
-In our demo, we need to devise two prompts, one for turning human language into Prisma query, and another for turning query result dataset into Charts.js configuration.
+As with all applications involving LLM, the most challenging part is to come up with the right prompts.
+In our demo, we need to devise two prompts, one for turning human language into Prisma queries and another for turning query result datasets into Charts.js configuration.
 The model of choice is OpenAI's "gpt-4".

 #### Prompt for Prisma Query Generation

+The first interaction with LLM is to turn a natural language question into a Prisma query.

 *System message:*
 ```